-Year ended December 31, 2016 Weighted average number of ordinary shares outstanding number of ordinary number of ordinary Losshares outstanding Loss per share Amour nt after tax (shares i n thousands) (in dollars) Basic earnings per share Loss attributable to ordinary shareholders of the parent (Note) (\$ 382,883) 156,070 (\$ 2.45)
+Year ended December 31, 2016 number shares ed average of ordinary outstanding Loss per share Amou ınt after tax (shares i n thousands) (in dollars) Basic earnings per share Loss attributable to ordinary shareholders of the parent (Note) (\$ 382,883) 156,070 (\$ 1 2.45)

-- (Note) For the year ended December 31, 2016, the Company generated losses.
-Only basic loss per share is disclosed because the inclusion of the potential common shares would have an antidilutive effect. - (29) Transactions with non-controlling interest - A. Disposal of equity interest in a subsidiary (that did not result in a loss of control)
+(Note) For the year ended December 31, 2016, the Company generated losses.
+Only basic loss per share is disclosed because the inclusion of the potential common shares would have an anti-dilutive effect.

+(29) Transactions with non-controlling interest

+A. Disposal of equity interest in a subsidiary (that did not result in a loss of control)